Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet

-In the present paper, we consider the $S=1/2$ hyperka\-gome-lattice Heisenberg antiferromagnet.
-Using finite-lattice calculations and high-temperature series expansion up to 16th order \cite{singh2012} complemented by plausible assumptions about low-temperature properties we have obtained the temperature dependences for the specific heat and the uniform susceptibility.
-Our main findings are as follows: We observe a two-peak profile for $c(T)$, and we do not see any difference on whether the excitations are gapless or gapped for $\chi(T)$ above $T\approx 0.5$.
+In the present paper, we used finite-lattice calculations and high-temperature series expansions up to 16th order \cite{singh2012} complemented by plausible assumptions about low-temperature properties according to the entropy method to obtain the specific heat $c(T)$ and the uniform susceptibility $\chi(T)$ of the $S=1/2$ hyperka\-gome-lattice Heisenberg antiferromagnet at all temperatures.
+Finite-lattice calculations are suitable to discuss the thermodynamics above $T=0.2$, cf. $N=24$ and $N=36$ data in Fig.~\ref{rrfig4}.
+The entropy method requires the knowledge of ground state and low-energy excitations which is currently not available.
+Therefore, we tested several scenarios (gapless excitations with various exponents for a power-law decay of $c(T\to0)$ and values of $\chi_0$ or gapped excitations) and examined the coherence of the obtained results.
+Our main findings are as follows.
+We observe a low-temperature peak in $c(T)$ (almost a shoulder for $\alpha = 1$) at $T < 0.05$, i.e., well below the main high-temperature peak. $\chi(T)$ below $T=0.5$ relies heavily on the adopted scenario.
+Combining finite-lattice and entropy-method results gives evidence in favor of gapless spin excitations with a quadratic low-temperature specific heat decay (although a linear one cannot be ruled out) and finite $\chi$ at $T=0$ around $0.1$.
+Such results agree with the proposal of a gapless quantum spin liquid in Ref.~\cite{lawler2008f} and the pseudofermion functional renormalization group study of Ref.~\cite{buessen2016}.